-Start your visit with a stop at Heritage Square, where you can see Oxnard’s well-preserved Victorian era architecture, either on your own or on guided tours.
+Start your visit—these maps will come in handy—with a stop at Heritage Square, where you can see Oxnard’s well-preserved Victorian-era architecture, either on your own or on guided tours.
 Then soak up some of Oxnard’s car culture: The town hosts cruise nights, meet-ups, and year-round car festivals and is home to two epic car museums: The Murphy Auto Museum showcases American classics while the Mullin Automotive Museum houses exquisite French cars from the Art Deco era, including the Bugatti of Lake Maggiore, a 1925 Bugatti Type 22 Brescia Roadster that lived at the bottom of Lake Maggiore, on the border of Italy and Switzerland, for almost 75 years.

 For Oxnard’s wilder side, board an excursion to Channel Islands National Park, 11 miles off the coast.
 Spend the day diving, kayaking, swimming, hiking, camping, or exploring deep sea caves on these blissfully untouched islands.
 From late December into April, set sail on naturalist-led cruises by outfitter Island Packers to see migrating gray whales.
 For an adrenaline-pumping experience, go parasailing in Channel Islands Harbor with Channel Islands Parasail, a company headed up by highly trained U.S. Coast Guard Masters.
 (No experience is necessary.)
 Fishing enthusiasts shouldn't miss the opportunity to access the thriving marine habitats around the islands and coastal water.
 Book a partial-day or overnight trip with Channel Islands Sportfishing or Hook's Sportfishing to fish for halibut, white seabass, barracuda, yellowtail, rockfish, salmon, and much more.

 Recharge back in town.
 Oxnard boasts the most tacos per capita north of the Cali-Mex border, and you can chart your own tasting tour along the Taco Trail.
-Between meals, shop the boutiques at The Collection at RiverPark, which also has nightlife options, such as Copper Blues Rock Pub and Kitchen and the comedy venue Levity Live, known to draw L.A.’s A-listers like David Spade, Patton Oswalt, and Jo Koy.
+(Fittingly, the town also throws a weekend-long celebration of Mexico’s Independence Day called Fiestas Patrias in mid-September.)
+When it comes to wine, Oxnard has been a force for a long time—it’s the home of ninth-generation wine producers Herzog Wine Cellars, where strict sustainability standards are followed.
+You can sample the results at their on-site restaurant, Tierra Sur.
+Between meals and tastings, shop the boutiques at The Collection at RiverPark, which also has nightlife options, such as Copper Blues Rock Pub and Kitchen and the comedy venue Levity Live, known to draw L.A.’s A-listers like David Spade, Patton Oswalt, and Jo Koy.